 Is this your child's symptom?

-- Drainage of substances/liquids with different colors and consistency from the ear canal
+- Drainage of substance or liquid from the ear canal

 - Drainage through an ear tube is included

 - Pus or Cloudy Fluid.
 This is the most common type of ear discharge.
 The main cause is an ear infection.
 The drainage is from a torn eardrum.
 The eardrum ruptures in about 10% of bacterial ear infections.